harness/developer-hub/docs/continuous-delivery/gitops/gitops-ref/troubleshooting.md

 Add the following `podSelector` settings to the `NetworkPolicy` objects defined in your existing Argo CD *argocd-redis* and *argocd-repo-server* services.

-The following table lists the `NetworkPolicy` objects for HA and non-HA Agents, and include the YAML before and after the new `podSelector` is added.
+The following table lists the `NetworkPolicy` objects for HA and non-HA Agents, and includes the YAML before and after the new `podSelector` is added.

 | **NetworkPolicy** | **HA Agent** |
 | --- | --- |